Scarabol/rock-raiders-web/README.md

 ### Important

-- Lava erosion seems to slow or not working in Level 23 and others
 - Forbidding collection of ores or crystals stops building projects too
 - Level is not marked as failed even if too many crystals are missing
 - Separate UI components to support other screen ratios then 4:3
 - FPS histogram sometimes not rendered on debug layer
 - Mark start and end tile in path finding always as accessible to make entering water vehicles and drilling easier, also frees raider stuck on lava
 - Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion
 - Make idle raider leave lava fields